-- 1) Staff Report;

-- 2) Entertain Questions of Staff from Planning Commission;

-- 3) Open the Public Hearing;

-- 4) Take Testimony from Applicant;

-- 5) Take Public Testimony;

-- 6) Opportunity for Applicant Rebuttal

-- 7) Close the Public Hearing;

-- 8) Planning Commission discussion and questions to Staff; and

-- 9) Recommendation that the Planning Commission recommend to the City Council 1) Adoption of the Mitigated Negative Declaration of the Desert Harvest Specific Plan and related actions; 2) Approval of Specific Plan 02-17; 3) Approval of General Plan

-Amendment 03-17; 4) Approval of Zoning Ordinance Amendment 02-17 to establish development regulations and guidelines for the subject site; 5) Approval Conditional Use Permit No. 28-17 to develop of an indoor marijuana cultivation facility of approximately 1.5 million square feet and interim cultivation facility of 10,560 square feet; and 6) Approval of Tentative Parcel Map No. 37332 to divide the properties into three lots, located on 64.9 acres at the northeast corner of the intersection of Interstate 10 and North Indian Canyon Drive, approximately one-half mile east of Indian Canyon Drive, and fronting the north side of 20th Avenue (APN: 666-370-019) in the I-L (Light Industrial) zone.
+- 1) Staff Report; - 2) Entertain Questions of Staff from Planning Commission; - 3) Open the Public Hearing; - 4) Take Testimony from Applicant: - 5) Take Public Testimony; - 6) Opportunity for Applicant Rebuttal - 7) Close the Public Hearing: - 8) Planning Commission discussion and questions to Staff: and - 9) Consider a motion that the Planning Commission recommend certification of the Negative Declaration and Mitigation Monitoring Program and recommend approval of: - Specific Plan 02-17, General Plan Amendment 03-17, and Zoning Ordinance Amendment 02-17 to establish development regulations and guidelines for the subject site; - Conditional Use Permit No. 28-17 to develop of an indoor marijuana cultivation facility of approximately 1.5 million square feet; and - Tentative Parcel Map No. 37332 to divide the properties into three lots, located on 64.9 acres at the northeast corner of the intersection of Interstate 10 and North Indian Canyon Drive, approximately one-half mile east of Indian Canyon Drive, and fronting the north side of 20th Avenue (APN: 666-370-019) in the I-L (Light Industrial) zone.